raffeyang/SublimeSwiftFormat/messages/install.md

-# SwiftFormat
+# SublimeSwiftFormat

-A simple plugin to format swift code.
+A simple plugin to format swift code in Sublime Text.

 ## Prerequisites

-* macOS
+- macOS
-* Xcode
+- Xcode
-* SwiftFormat
+- SwiftFormat

 > This package relies on the amazing [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to format Swift source code files.

 > The simplest way to install the `swiftformat` command-line tool is via [Homebrew](http://brew.sh/).
 If you already have Homebrew installed, just type
+>
 > ```
 > brew update
 > brew install swiftformat